nestordemeure/breviarium/data/english.md

 The rhetoricians should be reread from time to time; they suggest ways of stirring up envy, retorting, excusing, diminishing, etc.

 Strive for ambiguity in your statements, making your position appear clear to both parties without committing to a definite conclusion.
-This technique of double meaning, as employed by Aristotle according to Nazianzus, can be useful in various situations.
+This technique of double meaning, as employed by Aristotle according to [Nazianzus](https://en.wikipedia.org/wiki/Gregory_of_Nazianzus)[^aristotle], can be useful in various situations.
 Use this technique in books, in odious letters and counsel, presenting arguments for both sides of an issue while minimally revealing your own position.
 In addition to using ambiguous language, you can express your desires, make requests, or declare your affection through rhetorical techniques.

+[^aristotle]: While I could not find trace of Gregory of Nazianzus mentioning it, Aristotle *did* write about the topic in his [Sophistical refutations](https://en.wikipedia.org/wiki/Syntactic_ambiguity#:~:text=Aristotle%20writes%20about%20an%20influence%20of%20ambiguities%20on%20arguments%20and%20also%20about%20this%20influence%20depending%20on%20either%20combination%20or%20division%20of%20words%3A).

 Allow others to criticize you, even if their claims are false.
 Do not defend yourself, as this will encourage them to continue.
 Instead, show appreciation for useful advice.